Mainland China's new coronavirus infections up by two-fold to 78 cases

-BEIJING (Reuters) - Mainland China saw a doubling in new coronavirus cases, driven by a jump in infected travelers arriving from abroad, while more locally transmitted cases crept into its daily tally, including one in the central city of Wuhan.
+BEIJING, March 24 (Reuters) - Mainland China saw a doubling in new coronavirus cases, driven by a jump in infected travellers arriving from abroad, while more locally transmitted cases crept into its daily tally, including one in the central city of Wuhan.

 China had 78 new cases on Monday, the National Health Commission said, a two-fold increase from a day earlier.